IgorBuchelnikov/ObservableComputations/README.md

 #### Buffering changes

-When there are many changes to a collection in a short period of time and you do not want to make the separate invocation of  destination dispatcher for each change and want to batch changes you may use such implementation of IOcDispatcher:
+When there are many changes to a collection in a short period of time and you do not want to make the separate invocation of  destination dispatcher for each change and want to batch changes you may use such implementation of *IOcDispatcher*:

 ```csharp
 using System;